thinktandem/thinktandem.io/src/content/articles/drupal8-custom-migration-upgrade-path.md

 Writing The Migration Path
 ----------------------------

 So with the investigation complete, it is time to get our hands dirty and write this migration path.
-We will need two items to make this happen: a class defining the migration source and a yaml config file mapping that source.
+We will need two items to make this happen: a class defining the migration source and a YAML config file mapping that source.
 Let's start with the migration source class:

 ### The Migration Source Class